 Hyperprolactinemia can cause irregular or no ovulation, resulting in infertility.
-Women who have this disorder often have irregular periods, and may also experience galactorrhea—milk production when not pregnant.
+People who have this disorder often have irregular periods, and may also experience galactorrhea, which is milk production when not pregnant.

-One of the most common causes of hyperprolactinemia is a benign tumor growing on the pituitary gland—the gland that produces prolactin.
-The pituitary gland is located in the base of the brain near the vision center.
-Other causes of excess prolactin production may be an underactive thyroid (hypothyroidism), or certain medications you may be taking.
+One of the most common causes of hyperprolactinemia is a benign tumor growing on the pituitary gland.
+The pituitary gland is located at the base of the brain near the vision center.
+Other causes of excessive prolactin production may be an underactive thyroid (hypothyroidism), or certain medications you may be taking.
 Sometimes the cause is unknown.

 Your medical history and a physical exam are helpful in diagnosing hyperprolactinemia.
 Listed below are tests your physician may also use to confirm the diagnosis:

 Your treatment will depend on the cause of your excessive prolactin production.
 Once your prolactin blood level is within the normal range, your periods should become more regular and you should start ovulating normally again.

 If your physician establishes a diagnosis of an underactive thyroid, he or she can prescribe thyroid medication for you.
 Once your thyroid problem is corrected, the amount of prolactin in your blood should decline to a normal level.